zhenfan19911991/Add_Watermark_GUI_Tool_85/README.md

 # Image Watermarking Desktop App

-A Desktop program built using Python where you can upload images and add a watermark.
+A Desktop program built using Python where you can upload images and add a text or logo watermark.

 ## Example Output
 ![Screenshot 2024-11-01 at 1 37 51 PM](https://github.com/user-attachments/assets/66263275-a574-4051-a84c-8bc73c2a9712)